getsentry/symbolicator/README.md

 ## Setup

-Symblicator can be configured to work as a standalone system or to fit into a Sentry installation.
+Symbolicator can be configured to work as a standalone system or to fit into a Sentry installation.
 The latter requires a recent git version of Sentry to work and is not yet documented for general use.